damianhakert/damianhakert.github.io/source/handbook/customer-success/premium_support_on-boarding/index.html.md

 After purchase of a Premium Support subscription is completed, the following steps will take place:

 - Sales verifies that the all the necessary contact information exists in the SalesForce record for the customer
-   - Email address is mandatory
+   - Email address of the primary contact person is mandatory
+   - Domain name where email requests will come from is required for proper Zendesk routing
 - Sales sends the customer an email message with the [text contained here](premium_support_message.txt) so the customer knows what to expect.
 - Sales opens a [confdential issue in the support project](https://gitlab.com/gitlab-com/support/issues) asking for an Service Engineer to be assigned
 - Sales notifies the designated Support person who processes the issue.